eddieshengyuwang/CS433_Proj2_Final/README.md

 train = True
 ...
 ```
+and run `python run.py`.
 Alternatively, you can leave the `run.py` file as is, which will use our pre-trained FCN model to predict outputs for the test images.
 The submission file will be found in the `runs/<highest number>/` directory called `fcn_16_patch8.csv`.
+Note that even if using pre-trained weights, prediction will stay take around 5 minutes.

 ## Description of files
 ### FCN Model